cicirello/jacoco-badge-generator/README.md

 badge, which is labeled on the badge simply as "coverage".
 JaCoCo measures [C0 Coverage](https://www.jacoco.org/jacoco/trunk/doc/counters.html) from the Java bytecode instructions in the compiled `.class` files.
-One of the advantages to counting the byte-code instructions executed or missed, rather than lines of source code, is that it is independent of coding style and formatting.
+One of the advantages to counting the bytecode instructions executed or missed, rather than lines of source code, is that it is independent of coding style and formatting.
 As a simple example, consider the sequence of Java statements to swap the values in two
 variables: `int temp = a; a = b; b = temp;`.
 A line counter will count this as 1 line if